-Tuesday Clear.
-Winds E 15 to 25 km/h increasing to 20 to 30 km/h in the late evening.
+Tuesday Sunny.
+Winds E 15 to 25 km/h becoming light in the middle of the day then becoming E 15 to 20 km/h in the late evening.

 Wednesday Mostly sunny.
-Slight (20%) chance of a shower.
-The chance of a thunderstorm in the north in the late afternoon and evening.
-Winds E 20 to 30 km/h tending NW/NE 15 to 20 km/h in the morning then becoming light in the early afternoon.
+Slight (20%) chance of a shower about the ranges, near zero chance elsewhere.
+The chance of a thunderstorm in the south in the afternoon and evening.
+Winds E/NE 15 to 20 km/h shifting W/SW 20 to 30 km/h during the morning then becoming light during the evening.

-Thursday Partly cloudy.
-Medium (50%) chance of showers in the morning and afternoon.
-The chance of a thunderstorm in the afternoon and early evening.
-Winds NE/SE 15 to 20 km/h tending N/NW 15 to 25 km/h in the morning then turning E/NE in the late afternoon.
+Thursday Mostly sunny.
+Slight (30%) chance of a shower about the ranges in the afternoon and evening.
+Near zero chance of rain elsewhere.
+The chance of a thunderstorm in the afternoon and evening.
+Winds E/SE 15 to 20 km/h tending E/NE during the morning then becoming light during the day.

 ||9||23||20%||< 1mm||Nil||S 11||74||SSE 8||46|